Home » Cognitive Robotics

 The Technical Committee exists to foster links between the fields of robotics, cognitive science, and artificial intelligence.
 Our goal is to establish and promote the methodologies and tools required to make the field of cognitive robotics industrially and socially relevant.

-As of November 28th, 2023, the Technical Committee for Cognitive Robotics has 256 members, many of which are listed on the Members page.
+As of January 2025, the Technical Committee for Cognitive Robotics has 273 active members, many of which are listed on the Members page.